idb-ita/GilBERTo/README.md

 `GilBERTo-uncased-from-camembert` |*huggingface/transformers* |[GilBERTo-uncased-transformers.v1.zip](https://drive.google.com/uc?id=1hokQynDBnI361rJc4UBSgtP56ZZKRWf2&export=download)

 ## Results
-WWe are we are in the drafting phase of the paper including all details (*coming soon*).
+We are in the drafting phase of the paper including all details (*coming soon*).

 To the best of our knowledge, downstream task applications are limited due to the lack of datasets available for Italian.
 **We strongly recommend everyone to contribute to the repository in order to improve the Italian NLP SOTA**.
 We will be happy to support.